Skip to content

 The limits of "trust a good company"

 Proton's model still leaves identifying metadata in the provider's hands, and real cases show it.
 Content stays encrypted, but Proton can be compelled by a Swiss court to begin logging a specific account's IP address (the 2021 climate-activist case), and it holds account metadata such as recovery email addresses and payment identifiers that have been used to identify people (a 2024 Catalan independence case, and the Stop Cop City matter where payment data reached the FBI through the Swiss MLAT process).
 Email itself also exposes sender, recipient, and timestamps by the nature of SMTP.
 None of this is bad faith.
-It is the structural cost of a centralised provider that holds your account.
+It is the structural cost of a centralized provider that holds your account.

 Architecture